StarmanMartin/gorun/README.md

 gorun -t [Path to variable]
 ```

-The only tag witch goes with the *-t* tag is the *-b* to run banchmark tests
+The only other tag witch goes with the *-t* tag is the *-b* to run banchmark tests

 ```bash
 gorun -t -b [Path to variable]